-Question Number Answer Mark 2(a)(i) Idea of organising/packaging thoughts/information; About themselves/things around them/example; 2 marks
+Question Number Answer Mark 2(a)(i) Idea of organising / packaging thoughts / information About themselves / things around them / example 2 marks

-Question Number Answer Mark 2(a)(ii) Idea of distorted/faulty/irrational thinking; Based on limited evidence or no evidence / example from case study; 2 marks
+Question Number Answer Mark 2(a)(ii) Idea of distorted / faulty / irrational thinking Based on limited evidence or no evidence / example from case study 2 marks

-Question Number Answer Mark 2(b) Level 1 response (1 - 2 marks) Candidate lists one (1) or two (2) reasons why undertaking an assessment is important.
+Question Number Answer Mark 2(b) Level 1 : 1 - 2 marks Candidate lists one (1 mark) or two (2 marks) reasons why undertaking an assessment is important.
 Explanation is unlikely.
-Gain background information about the client/looks at current behaviour or situation; Identify individual needs/example from case study; Level 2 response (3 - 4 marks) Candidate is able give two reasons as to why an assessment is important and gives an explanation.
-Allows therapist to decide the most appropriate form of treatment; Allows changes/improvements to be measured; 4 marks
+Gain background information about the client/looks at current behaviour or situation Identify individual needs/example from case study Level 2 : 3 - 4 marks Candidate is able to give two reasons as to why an assessment is important and gives an explanation.
+Allows therapist to decide the most appropriate form of treatment Allows changes/improvements to be measured 4 marks

-Question Answer Mark

-Number

-2(c) Level 1 response (1 - 2 marks) Basic indication of why homework is important.
-Idea that homework helps /description of homework; Simple example of how e.g. keeps them thinking about therapy; Level 2 response (3 - 4 marks) Clear indication of why homework is important.
-E.g. How this might help: e.g. helps the (depressed) person see that they can manage their lives/promotes independence/raise self esteem; helps them to modify their behaviour/challenge some of their dysfunctional beliefs about not being able to cope;
+Question Number Answer Mark 2(c) Level 1 : 1 - 2 marks Basic indication of why homework is important.
+Idea that homework helps /description of homework; Simple example of how e.g. keeps them thinking about therapy Level 2 : 3 - 4 marks Clear indication of why homework is important.
+How this might help: e.g. Helps the (depressed) person see that they can manage their lives / promotes independence / raise self-esteem Helps them to modify their behaviour / challenge some of their dysfunctional beliefs about not being able to cope 4 marks

-4 marks

-Question Number Answer Mark 2(d)(i) Enable/encourage/give opportunities/teach skills; So that someone can make decisions/take charge of their lives/example of empowerment; 2 marks
+Question Number Answer Mark 2(d)(i) Enable / encourage / give opportunities / teach skills So that someone can make decisions / take charge of their lives / example of empowerment 2 marks

-Question Number Answer Mark 2(d)(ii) Level 1 response (1 - 3 marks) Candidate is able to list one, two or three reasons but provides little or no explanation.
-Or may give two reasons with one explanation, etc. Level 2 response (4 - 6 marks) Candidate gives explanation for each of the reasons given.
-For example: • Donna feels as though she has had some say in her treatment plan; • therefore is more likely to comply; • Donna feels respected and valued; • Therefore she feels she is in charge; • Donna will not feel as though she is being judged; • Therefore will continue with treatment because she wants to; 6 marks
+Question Number Answer Mark 2(d)(ii) Level 1 : 1 - 3 marks Candidate is able to list one, two or three reasons but provides little or no explanation.
+Candidate may give two reasons with one explanation, etc. Level 2 : 4 - 6 marks Candidate gives explanation for each of the reasons given.
+For example: Donna feels as though she has had some say in her treatment plan Therefore is more likely to comply Donna feels respected and valued Therefore she feels she is in charge Donna will not feel as though she is being judged Therefore will continue with treatment because she wants to 6 marks